 And Yahweh saw that the wickedness of humanity was abundant on the land and that every formation of the thoughts of their heart was only evil every day.
 (Genesis 6:5)

-Genesis 6 is the archetypical explanation of how judgment works, a dynamic I’ve written about here: The Organic Connection between Rebellion, Decreation, and Divine Judgment.
-In that previous post I made a connection between judgment in Genesis 6 and Jeremiah 4.
-Jeremiah 6:19 is yet another passage that indicates divine judgment is not an arbitrary imposition of punishment.
+Genesis 3 is the archetypical explanation of how judgment works, but the same dynamic plays out in the flood story of Genesis 6.
+In a previous post, I made a connection between judgment in Genesis 6 and Jeremiah 4.
+Jeremiah 6:19 is yet another passage that indicates divine judgment is not an arbitrary imposition of “punishment.”

-God actively judges by letting people do what they want and letting them experience the organically connected decreative consequences.
 Creation is designed in such a way that when people move away from God and his life-giving words, they move into decreation and brokenness.
-In fact, “brokenness” or “breaking” (שֶׁבֶר) is one of Jeremiah’s favorite words to describe the the condition of people living in unrepentant sin (Jer 6:14; 8:11) and judgment itself (Jer 4:6, 20; 6:1).
-The connection between disobedience and judgment is highlighted in Jeremiah’s choice of one lexeme to describe both.
+In fact, “brokenness” or “breaking” (שֶׁבֶר) is one of Jeremiah’s favorite words to describe both (a) the condition of people living in unrepentant sin (Jer 6:14; 8:11) and (b) judgment itself (Jer 4:6, 20; 6:1).
+The connection between disobedience and judgment is highlighted in Jeremiah’s choice of one word to describe both.

 In addition to the previous posts linked above, I’ve written more on God’s judgment in terms of allowing people’s actions to lead them into decreation in these posts: